Homeschooling can be an incredible way to educate your children.

 Or it can make you ask, “What was I thinking and where is that school bus?”

-So before you decide to step on the always adventurous and usually amazing homeschool path, here are three important questions you need to ask yourself.
+So before you decide to step on the scary at first, but usually amazing homeschool path, here are three important questions you need to ask yourself.

 Specifically, “Why do I want to homeschool?”